Board of Directors

 Michele Gorski

 She is a Tufts University and The School of the Museum of Fine Arts, Boston alum.
-Michele has enjoyed her career in corporate advertising, communications and consulting.
+Michele has enjoyed her career in corporate advertising, communications, and consulting.
 She is an active artist, a life-long learner and serves as an Art Consultant focused on helping clients make meaningful connections to artwork and the artists behind this work.

 Michele lived in several great communities including New York, Los Angeles, and Boston before settling in Chicago.
 She has made connections with artists in each of these communities and draws inspiration from their creativity, passion, and commitment to support each other.

-Vickie lives in Lake County and in her spare time, enjoys playing tennis, traveling and spending time with friends, family and her three amazing adult children.
+Vickie lives in Lake County and in her spare time, enjoys playing tennis, traveling, and spending time with friends, family and her three amazing adult children.

-Sara Zamor is the Associate Director of Prevention at the Lake County Health Department and Community Health Center based in Waukegan, IL.
-Sara received her Masters of Public Health at University of Illinois at Chicago and has a background in Anthropology and Sociology.
+Sara Zamor serves as Board Secretary and joined Art Impact Project in 2021.
+Sara is the Associate Director of Prevention at the Lake County Health Department and Community Health Center based in Waukegan, IL.
+Sara received her Master’s of Public Health at University of Illinois at Chicago and has a background in Anthropology and Sociology.
 She joined the Lake County Health Department’s Sexually Transmitted Infections Program in 2004 as an HIV/STI prevention counselor and treatment health educator and served as coordinator prior to her current role at the agency.
-She currently provides leadership and oversight to several prevention programs including Maternal and Child Health, Early Intervention, Nutrition Services, and STI/HIV and has served as the coordinator of the COVID-19 Contact Tracing team.
-Sara is also involved in community efforts to support LGBTQ+ programming and services through partnerships and collaboration.
-She is passionate about optimizing prevention services and programming particularly for Lake County’s most marginalized communities.